Blog featured image

 The FPC devices are the backbone of solar thermal devices.
 They have diverse applications from household to commercial sectors.
 Flat plate collector devices are commonly used for active space heating and water heating for further usage.

-How does A Flat Plate Collector Work?
+How Does a Flat Plate Collector Work?

 The working of a flat plate collector (FPC) involves the transfer of heat or thermal energy.
 The operating medium exchanges heat from the sun’s rays.